 1. INTRODUCTION

 Today, inclusive education is a vision and ethical necessity.
 At the global policy level, UNESCO’s Education 2030 Agenda and the UN’s Sustainable Development Goal 4 urge schools to regard inclusion as a joint undertaking and create safe spaces that leverage human difference.
 Engelbrecht (2020) states that ethical consciousness has begun to supersede compliance with policies.
-According to Kefallinou et al. (2020) the inclusion process resembles the rhythm of belonging.
+According to Kefallinou et al. (2020), the inclusion process resembles the rhythm of belonging.
 Some practices in the systems remain inconsistent, even with strong advocacy.
 The DepEd Order 21 s.
 2019 requires teaching the Philippine Constitution.
-The MATATAG Curriculum that was introduced in 2019 promotes inclusivity as a national agenda.
-The excess students—whether due to economic constraints or just the assumed low academic standards within the existing system.
+The MATATAG Curriculum, which was introduced in 2019, promotes inclusivity as a national agenda.
+The excess students are either due to economic constraints or just the assumed low academic standards within the existing system.
 Educators see here that inclusion does not only happen from law and policy.
 Teachers are able to reflect on their agency and do inclusion for inclusion’s sake.

 The transformation starts with professional development and the pedagogical stance of teachers.
 According to Holmqvist and Lelinge (2020), who reconceptualize Knowles’ Adult Learning Theory, professional learning is inquiry and not compliance.
 When teachers engage in a conversation, their experience is shared as training and moral architecture.
 According to the authors, effective learning starts from real actions and real cooperation with the local community.
 Likewise, it is developed via empathy and trust.
 On the other hand, the pointy PD structures of the Philippines are often disassociated from each other.
-Inclusive learning is catering to the diverse learning needs of all students.
-This Covid-19 crisis has not only had a positive effect but also a negative consequence on education, educators must acknowledge that.
+Inclusive learning caters to the diverse learning needs of all students.
+This Covid-19 crisis has not only had a positive effect but also a negative consequence on education; educators must acknowledge that.
 The key issue is not how much we train, but how well.
 Is that training deep enough to withstand reform fatigue?

-Certainly, it is evident that the teacher’s functions and roles on the ready-breathing end continue this rhythm of growth through professional learning and action in the classroom.
+Certainly, the teacher’s functions and roles on the ready-breathing end continue this rhythm of growth through professional learning and action in the classroom.
 Dignath et al. (2022) suggest that Bandura’s Teacher Self-Efficacy Theory may be extended as confidence to be inclusive originates from both psychological and moral assurance.
 A meta-analysis of the effects of master experience, social trust and leadership support on teachers’ adaptability.
 Being ready does not mean you are just positive; it’s the strength that is when the going gets tough.
-Philippine schools should make it part of the conviction to align with ‘pakikipagkapwa’ confidence brought to compassion.
+Philippine schools should make it part of their conviction to align with ‘pakikipagkapwa’ confidence brought to compassion.
 Trust is shaped into a collective moral resource.
 It is not maintained by a perfectly functioning mechanical device.
 It is dependent on the affirmation of the esteem and effectiveness of the teacher for each learner.

 At the instructional level, beliefs manifest through instructional practices.
 The Inclusive Pedagogy Framework by Florian and Black-Hawkins is extended after Iacono et al. (2021) demonstrates the relationships between inclusion and pedagogy, which are anticipatory, relational and equitable by design, which have the best outcomes.

-Examples of co-teaching models and design principles suggest that planning ahead (not just modifying afterward) leads to full participation.
+Examples of co-teaching models and design principles suggest that planning (not just modifying afterward) leads to full participation.
 In classrooms where teachers have to deal with language barriers and are constrained in what they can do, the principle works well.
 In other words, everything they do to stop a problem before it happens, such as changing a task, slowing down, or re-designing assessments, is a fair act.
 When instruction allows for a rich diversity as a matter of course rather than requiring it, it is a moral practice.
 Here, the aspiration to inclusion is worked into the everyday rhythm of care.